 - Complimentary admission to all related museums

-- Free parking at 15th and Smallman Streets
+- Free parking, as available, at 15th and Smallman Streets

 - 20% discount at the History Center’s museum shops